vitar/3sf/src/SDLC-Framework/100-theory/195-relationship-and-system-maturity-integration.md

 Together, these layers form a **closed system of evolution** — ensuring that delivery maturity is inseparable from relationship maturity.

+## Model Failure: The Collapsed Triangle

+When one of the three relationship lines weakens, the 3-in-3 system loses balance.<br/>
+If **Client ↔ Product** fails (e.g., absent product ownership or unclear business vision), the **Vendor ↔ Client** relationship becomes purely transactional.<br/>
+If **Vendor ↔ Product** fails (e.g., poor engineering quality or limited feedback), trust erodes despite goodwill.<br/>
+Recovery begins not by enforcing new controls but by **reconnecting the missing relationship** — restoring flow between value, delivery, and engagement.

 ## Example Progression Scenario

 **“From Fixed-Bid Execution to Strategic Co-Delivery Partnership”**